-Last week I shared the recipe for elk fajitas and a couple of friends mentioned homemade tortillas.
-One said his wife always makes them with the fajitas and others asked if I knew how, so I thought I’d just share the recipe my father taught me.
+Last week I shared the recipe for elk fajitas, and a couple of friends mentioned homemade tortillas.
+One said his wife always makes them with the fajitas, and others asked if I knew how, so I thought I’d just share the recipe my father taught me.

 I grew up in a small ranch house.
-My parents lived as hippies much different than those you see today.
-They grew a garden, hunted and fished for meat, created and repaired clothing on the sewing machine, and even cooked on a wood-burning cook-stove.
+My parents lived as hippies, much different than those you see today.
+They grew a garden, hunted and fished for meat, created and repaired clothing on the sewing machine, and even cooked on a wood-burning cook stove.

 NO. I didn’t grow up in the pioneer days (I’m not THAT old).
-My parents just shared a blessed life with me and taught me that I can survive off the land and with meager options.
+My parents shared a blessed life with me and taught me that I could survive off the land and with meager options.
 This is something lost to most people in present-day America.
 I feel blessed to have learned these ways.

 Homemade Flour Tortillas